grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

             next_y += dy;
         }

-        // return the distance of next_x and next_y to the player. distance(next_x, next_y)
+        // return the distance from next_x and next_y to the player. distance(next_x, next_y)
     }
 }